thomas-2020/-pswm-inno-helm-chart-registry-/microservicesruntime/helm/README.md

 ### Licenses

-API Gateway requires a license file.
+Microservices Runtime requires a license file.
 These license is supposed to be provided as configmap.

-Hence before running `helm install` create the configmap:
+Hence before running `helm install`, create the configmap:

 ```
 kubectl create configmap microservicesruntime-license-key --from-file=licenseKey.xml=<your path and filename to Microservices Runtime license file>